 What are the global perspectives on a nursing career?

-Students pursuing an online nursing degree in Pennsylvania gain practical experience through clinical placements required by the state's nursing board.
-These hands-on experiences are usually coordinated by the school, placing students in healthcare settings like hospitals, clinics, or long-term care facilities near their homes.
+Students pursuing an online nursing degree in Pennsylvania can gain practical experience through clinical placements, which are typically required for licensure.
+These hands-on experiences occur in approved healthcare facilities, such as hospitals, clinics, and long-term care centers.
+Many programs coordinate local clinical sites for students to complete their hours close to home.

 See What Experts Have To Say About Studying Nursing